deepghs/waifuc/README.md

 **This project is still under development, official version will be released soon afterwards.**

+If you need to use it immediately, just clone it and run `pip install .`.

 ## Installation

 You can simply install it with `pip` command line from the official PyPI site.